 Ciabatta bread is flatter than the pane toscano and more crunchy, its inner part less compact, with many little holes.
 The recipe for the ciabatta is relatively recent, as it was born from the intuition of a baker from Adria, a town not far from Venice, in 1982.
 The shape of this bread resembles a winter slipper, and that is the meaning of its name in Italian.
 Ciabatta is one of the most loved breads in Italy.
-It can be sliced and topped with sauces or veggies, ham and cheeses.
+It can be sliced and topped with sauces or veggies, ham, and cheeses.
 Or it can be cut in half and filled like a sandwich.

 Piadina is the king of Italian flatbreads.
 The piadina comes from the Emilia Romagna region and it’s consumed all over the country.
-At any Italian grocery shop, you’ll find several varieties of the piadina flatbread: whole wheat, spelt, water-and-flour-only piadina, big and small sized piadina.
+At any Italian grocery shop, you’ll find several varieties of the piadina flatbread: whole wheat, spelt, water-and-flour-only piadina, big and small-sized piadina.
 This bread has become the symbol of the easy but healthy home-prepared meal.
 So many Italian singles, students, and busy people will keep a pack of piadina available on their sideboard for the times they are too tired to cook.
-Piadina is also a tremendous street food.
+Piadina is also delicious street food.
 Traditionally, it comes filled with the stracchino cheese, prosciutto ham, and arugula.
 It is very much like a Mexican tortilla, but made with wheat flour.
 Vegans and vegetarians, before ordering their piadina in Italy, should ask the chef it the dough contains lard, as some recipes use it to make it more elastic.
 You might want to check the ingredients also when you get the packaged piadina.
 If you’d like to try and make piadina at home, watch this video-recipe… it’s not an easy task, by any means!

 Regional bread in Italy